 Hyperemesis gravidarum (HG) is a severe form of morning sickness during pregnancy, characterised by intense nausea, vomiting, and potential dehydration.
-Unlike typical morning sickness, HG can persist beyond the first trimester and may lead to weight loss, electrolyte imbalances, and other complications.
+Unlike typical morning sickness, HG can persist beyond the first trimester and may lead to weight loss, electrolyte imbalances, and other complications (Jennings, 2023).
 Prompt diagnosis and treatment are crucial for managing symptoms and ensuring the well-being of both the mother and the baby.

 Read time : 9 mins

 Pregnancy is a time of significant physical and emotional changes for women, and while some discomfort is expected, certain conditions can greatly impact a woman's quality of life.
 One such condition is hyperemesis gravidarum, a severe form of morning sickness that affects a small percentage of pregnant women.
-It is essential for expectant mothers to be aware of this condition, its symptoms, and when to seek medical attention to prevent potential complications.
+Expectant mothers need to be aware of this condition, its symptoms, and when to seek medical attention to prevent potential complications.

 Hyperemesis gravidarum (HG) is a condition in pregnancy where you have severe and constant nausea and vomiting.
 It can cause weight loss and dehydration.
 HG is sometimes known as extreme morning sickness.